Kingdom of Galicia and Lodomeria: West Galicia

 West Galicia was part of the Kingdom from 1795 to 1809, until 1803 as a separate administrative unit.
+As with the rest of Galicia it was divided into Kreise:

 Bukovina District

 Bukovina was part of the Kingdom from 1775 to 1849 (after 1849: Duchy of Bukovina).

-Free City of Kraków
+Free City of Cracow

-Kraków was a condominium with Prussia and Russia from 1815 to 1846, part of the Kingdom from 1846.
+The Free City of Cracow was a co-protectorate with Prussia and Russia from 1815 to 1846.
+It was annexed by Austria in 1846 as the Grand Duchy of Kraków and became de facto part of the Kingdom.

 Government

-After the partition of Poland the region was government by an appointed governor, later a vice-regent.
+After the partition of Poland the region was governed by an appointed governor, later a vice-regent.
 During the war time the office of vice-regent was supplemented by a military-governor.
 In 1861 a regional assembly was established, the Sejm of the Land, which initially due to lack of adequate administrative building was located in the building of the Skarbek Theatre until 1890.

 Vice-Regents

 List of vice-regents since 1900: